MGasiorowskii/Encrypting/README.md

 - [x] Encrypt text
 - [x] Decrypt text
-- [x] Save the results of all operations to file since start
+- [x] Save the results of all operations in buffer to JSON file
-- [x] Show the results of all operations since start
+- [x] Show the results of all operations in buffer
+- [x] Clear the buffer with results of operations
 - [ ] Read encrypted texts from file
 - [ ] Unit tests